-However, by considering the opportunities afforded by a lower carbon economy, successful international organisations are updating their products, services and employment approach to be aligned with changing demands and thereby seek to obtain a competitive advantage.
+By considering the opportunities afforded by a lower carbon economy, successful international organisations are updating their products, services and employment approach to be aligned with changing demands and thereby seek to obtain a competitive advantage.

 In addition to ESG, tax has also become a reputational risk to organisations.
-Organisations now operate in a world where tax is considered a moral issue, with headlines frequently appearing in the news with regard to how an organisation manages its tax affairs.
+Organisations now operate in a world where tax is considered a moral issue, with headlines frequently appearing in the news with regards to how an organisation manages its tax affairs.
 Consequently, many boardrooms and owner managers are focused on ensuring that their tax status is seen positively by their stakeholders, employees and society, and that they do not face any negative publicity from their tax affairs.

-In order to meet these objectives, we can expect further environmental taxes to be implemented over the next few years.
+To meet these objectives, we can expect further environmental taxes to be implemented over the next few years.
 International organisations and finance functions therefore need to be prepared and have adaptable processes to be able to manage the additional compliance burden these will bring, along with how any new taxes will impact their operating profits, pricing, cashflow and forecasting models.

 The other way to change behaviours is to offer tax incentives.
 Many governments globally are seeking to provide reliefs to different types and sizes of organisations to encourage them to innovate through research and development, to use greener sources of fuel, for example, biogas or hydrogen, invest in heat pumps or insulation products or purchase energy-efficient technologies, electric or low-emission vehicles.

-In addition, some governments, such as the UK, are providing tax reliefs and incentives for employers to provide and employees to choose ‘green’ transportation options including the installation of charging point at an employee’s home with the provision of an electric company car.
+In addition, some governments, such as the UK, are providing tax reliefs and incentives for employers to provide and employees to choose ‘green’ transportation options including the installation of a charging point at an employee’s home with the provision of an electric company car.

 As organisations continue to operate and establish operations in overseas countries, they are going to need to proactively monitor and adapt their strategy to the ESG related policies and taxes in each overseas territory in which they operate.
 There is no uniform set of ESG taxes that are being applied across all jurisdictions.